vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/context/README.md

 *rudimentary-maven-plugin* will automatically register new instance but you can also register it manually by writing canonical class name of the provider to the `src/main/resources/META-INF/services/hr.yeti.rudimentary.context.spi.Instance` file.

+### Instance
+Everything stored inside Context is Instance.
+Instance can be considerd as an application scoped singleton.

 #### Instance lifecycle and phases
 #### Initialization
 Every instance must be initialized.
 Context triggers each instance initialization method before caching it internally.